Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-REPLY: a line with a signature in base58.
+Response: a line with a signature in base58.

-ERRORS:
+Possible errors:

-- `{ message: "User denied message", code: 10 }` – the user rejected the request
+- `{ message: "User denied message", code: 10 }` – the user rejected the request.
-- `{ message: "Api rejected by user", code: 12 }` – The website is not trusted
+- `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user.
-- `{ message: "Invalid data", data: "Reason", code: 9 }` - invalid/incomplete request data
+- `{ message: "Invalid data", data: "Reason", code: 9 }` – invalid/incomplete request data.

 #### signCustomData

-Method Keeper Wallet for sign custom data for different services, it accepts an object:
+Keeper Wallet's method for signing a custom data for different services.
+It accepts an object:

-##### version 1
+##### Version 1

-- `version` 1
+- `version`: 1
-- `binary` string 'base64:....'
+- `binary`: string 'base64:....'.

 Note: This method adds the `[255, 255, 255, 1]` prefix to the signed bytes.
 This was done to make it impossible to sign transaction data in this method, which can lead to unauthenticated transactions and phishing.
-For the details check `serializeCustomData` method in [waves-transactions](https://github.com/wavesplatform/waves-transactions/blob/master/src/requests/custom-data.ts#L63) library.
+For the details check [serializeCustomData](https://github.com/wavesplatform/waves-transactions/blob/master/src/requests/custom-data.ts#L63) method in waves-transactions library.

 Example: